LivePersonInc/developer-center/pages/Documents/Security&Authentication/LoginServiceAPI/Methods/refresh.md

 indicator: both
 ---

-_Note: As a Best Practice recommendation, it is best to call this method every three to five minutes to make sure the Login Service stays refreshed._
+_Note: It is best to call this method every 3–5 minutes to make sure the Login Service stays refreshed._

 ### Request